MicrosoftDocs/cpp-docs/docs/c-language/alignment-c.md

 {
     int value; // aligns on a 4-byte boundary.
-There will be 28 bytes of padding between value and alignas alignas(32) char alignedMemory[32]; // assuming a 32 byte friendly cache alignment } cacheFriendly; // this struct will be 32-byte aligned because alignedMemory is 32-byte alligned and is the largest alignment specified in the struct
+There will be 28 bytes of padding between value and alignas alignas(32) char alignedMemory[32]; // assuming a 32 byte friendly cache alignment } cacheFriendly; // this struct will be 32-byte aligned because alignedMemory is 32-byte aligned and is the largest alignment specified in the struct

 int main()
 {